bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Lucas Ontivero: 01:09:48

 Probably yes.
-Also CoinJoin Sudoku, but I think it's pretty much the same that we have discussed today, finding the partitions.
+Also coinjoinsudoku, but I think it's pretty much the same that we have discussed today, finding the partitions.
 So I don't know if it brings something new to us.

-Lucas Ontivero: 01:10:06
+Adam Fiscor: 01:10:06

 Yeah, that was kind of my idea there, that we could look at someone else's work on the same topic that's actually a part of the knapsack paper and we could compare that.
 There is also Snicker.

 Lucas Ontivero: 01:10:32

-Oh, Snicker too, yeah Snicker can be too.
+Snicker too, yeah Snicker can be too.
 Probably Snicker is better than coinshuffle because coinshuffle has some communication schemes that is pretty hard.
 I don't know if it can be implemented really.

-Lucas Ontivero: 01:10:52
+Adam Fiscor: 01:10:52

 Okay, let's start it again then and I will note how much are the votes and let's get over with.
 So, Coinshuffle is from Tim Ruffing and it's about mixing transactions.